 A tasty peanut dressing lightly coats pasta and cabbage in this easy-to-make side dish that's perfect for potlucks or outdoor events.
 Try sesame oil instead of olive oil if you have some on hand.
 Laurie Davison - Clearwater, Florida

-The blend of both Thai chili and barbecue sauces gives Pamela's salmon a sweet, spicy kick that's special enough to serve guests.
-With just four ingredients, this entree couldn't be much simpler!
+The blend of both Thai chili and barbecue sauces gives my salmon a sweet, spicy kick that's special enough to serve guests.
+With just four ingredients, this entree couldn't be much simpler! —Pamela Brick, Chicago, Illinois

 “My grandkids think this shredded chicken is the best thing under a bun.
 The peanut butter flavor and fresh fruit and veggie toppings make it a fun, packable sandwich for lunches.” —Diane Halferty, Corpus Christi, Texas